Learning low-rank latent mesoscale structures in networks: Experimental Details

 \subsection{Figures~\ref{fig:all_dictionaries_1},~\ref{fig:all_dictionaries_2},~\ref{fig:all_dictionaries_3},~\ref{fig:all_dictionaries_4},~\ref{fig:all_dictionaries_rank_1},~\ref{fig:all_dictionaries_rank_2},~\ref{fig:all_dictionaries_rank_3}, and~\ref{fig:all_dictionaries_rank_4}}

-\commHL{These figures show latent motifs of {the examined networks (which we described in the {Methods} section of the main manuscript)} using Algorithm~\ref{alg:NDL} with various parameter choices.
-For each network, we use a {$k$-chain} motif $F=([k], A_{F})$ for $T=100$ iterations, $N=100$ injective homomorphisms per iteration (so we sample a total $10^{4}$ {injective} homomorphisms), an $L_{1}$-regularizer with coefficient $\lambda=1$, and the MCMC injective motif-sampling algorithm $\mathtt{MCMC}=\mathtt{PivotApprox}$.
-We specify the number $r$ of latent motifs and the scale $k$ in the caption of each figure.}
+In these figures, we show latent motifs of the examined networks (which we described in the `Methods' section of the main manuscript) using Algorithm~\ref{alg:NDL} with various parameter choices.
+For each network, we use a $k$-chain motif with the corresponding network $F=([k], A_{F})$ for $T=100$ iterations, $N = 100$ injective homomorphisms per iteration (so we sample a total of $10^{4}$ injective homomorphisms), an $L_{1}$-regularizer with coefficient $\lambda = 1$, and the injective MCMC motif-sampling algorithm $\mathtt{MCMC} = \mathtt{PivotApprox}$.
+We specify the number $r$ of latent motifs and the scale $k$ in the caption of each figure.